 relative matching is not desired, a pattern must be anchored with

-either a a start anchor (^
+either a a start anchor (^) or an end anchor ($).

 Examples